 Understanding the Value of Competitive Match Pressure

-By Jorge Capestany, USPTA Master Professional, PTR International Professional
+By Jorge Capestany, RSPA Master Professional, PTR International Professional

-I remember that when we did do a drill, we were always pestering the pros asking “when are we gonna play.”
-Almost everyone I knew growing up had the same attitude and wanted to play more than we wanted to just drill or hit.
+I remember that when we did a drill, we were always pestering the pros, asking, “When are we gonna play?”
+Almost everyone I knew growing up had the same attitude and wanted to play more than we wanted to drill or hit.

-Fast forward to the present and virtually all of my students seem exactly the opposite.
-Today’s junior players all want to be in group lessons (some up to three times per week) and they all want to take private lessons, but no one wants to play any matches.
+Fast forward to the present, and virtually all of my students seem exactly the opposite.
+Today’s junior players all want to attend group lessons (some up to three times per week) and take private lessons, but no one wants to play any matches.
 Tournament play is even a tougher sell to today’s junior players.

 As I speak with my fellow pros and friends from around the country, they all relay a similar story.
-The unfortunate consequences are that at many clubs we are creating an army of players that can strike the ball well, but do not know how to compete or win.
+The unfortunate consequence is that at many clubs, we are creating an army of players who can strike the ball well but do not know how to compete or win.
 We pros have slid towards “teaching” and are doing less “coaching.”
 (That is why I ask my players to refer to me as coach.)

 A few years ago, I began asking groups of junior players at my clubs which of the following three statements best described how they viewed themselves as tennis competitors.
 The percentages answered for each response are noted to the right of the questions.